 Did I catch you at free camping?
 Good.
-Because if you’re stuck wondering how to find free camping I want you to know that it is possible to travel and camp on a tight budget!
-Every state has areas available in the USA which makes those cross country road trips more affordable.
+Because if you’re stuck wondering how to find free camping in the USA I want you to know that it is possible to travel and camp on a tight budget!
+Every state in the USA has free camping areas available which makes those cross country road trips more affordable.

 It all just depends on what you are looking for.
-With free comes less amenities and more “toughin’ in out”.
+With free comes less amenities and more “roughing it”.
 This is usually how I camp because I enjoy the $0 price tag and other perks that come with it.
 I find a lot of my camping spots simply from researching as well as driving around where I am already exploring.
 When you do that you end up finding new destinations in surrounding areas, and so on.
 Get my drift?

-In this post I am going to share with you areas you can find free camping as well as resources to use.
-But first, let’s define a few different types of camping.
+In this post I am going to share with you how you can find free campsites in the USA as well as the best resources to use!

 Free camping is otherwise known as the following: